pdepend/pdepend/src/site/rst/documentation/software-metrics/parts/afferent-coupling.rst

 Coupling* and to monitor all changes to these components carefully.

-A detailed description of the *CA* metric and it's impact on the stability of a software system can be found in UncleBob's whitepaper "OO Design Quality Metrics - An Analysis of Dependencies" [#ubdqm]_.
+A detailed description of the *CA* metric and it's impact on the stability of a software system can be found in Uncle Bob's whitepaper "OO Design Quality Metrics - An Analysis of Dependencies" [#ubdqm]_.

 Thresholds